metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_revision_v1_manifest.md

 - `format` (String) The expected input format.* 'quantity' - parses the input as a K8s ['resource.Quantity'](https://pkg.go.dev/k8s.io/apimachinery/pkg/api/resource#Quantity).Only used during 'string -> float64' conversions.* 'json' - parses the input as a JSON string.Only used during 'string -> object' or 'string -> list' conversions.If this property is null, the default conversion is applied.

-<a id="nestedatt--spec--environment--patches--type--match"></a>
+<a id="nestedatt--spec--environment--patches--transforms--match"></a>
-### Nested Schema for `spec.environment.patches.type.match`
+### Nested Schema for `spec.environment.patches.transforms.match`

 Optional:

 - `fallback_to` (String) Determines to what value the transform should fallback if no pattern matches.
 - `fallback_value` (Map of String) The fallback value that should be returned by the transform if now patternmatches.
 - `patterns` (Attributes List) The patterns that should be tested against the input string.Patterns are tested in order.
-The value of the first match is used asresult of this transform. (see [below for nested schema](#nestedatt--spec--environment--patches--type--match--patterns))
+The value of the first match is used asresult of this transform. (see [below for nested schema](#nestedatt--spec--environment--patches--transforms--match--patterns))

-<a id="nestedatt--spec--environment--patches--type--match--patterns"></a>
+<a id="nestedatt--spec--environment--patches--transforms--match--patterns"></a>
-### Nested Schema for `spec.environment.patches.type.match.patterns`
+### Nested Schema for `spec.environment.patches.transforms.match.patterns`

 Required: